Jane-Terziev/dry-swagger/docs/README.md

 Generate a valid and up to date swagger documentation out of your dry-structs and dry-validations

 The gem is still work in progress and is not yet fully tested.
-Please use it with caution until version 1.0.0.

-Current version is 0.7.2

 ## Installation

 Add this line to your application's Gemfile: